flaneurette/Emergency-USB-Kit/Install/EMERGENCY-READER-IMG/README.md

 # Reader

-The reader binary is a simple file reader for emergency access, when nothing works or for somehow that doesn't understand consoles and terminals.
+The reader binary is a simple file reader for emergency access, when nothing works or for someone that doesn't understand consoles and terminals.
 It is precompiled as `reader`.

 If you want to compile it yourself: